kind2-mc/kind2/doc/usr/source/2_input/4_refinement_types.rst

 Kind2 will attempt to prove that node ``M``'s output ``y`` respects type ``Odd`` while assuming that input ``x1`` has type ``Even`` and input ``x2`` has type ``Odd``.
-More intuitively, Kind 2 will prove that adding an even and an odd integer will result in an odd integer.
+More intuitively, Kind 2 will prove that adding an even and an odd integer results in an odd integer.
 Conceptually, the refinement types can be viewed as an augmentation of ``M``'s contract as follows: